Bayesian analysis of muon capture on deuteron in chiral effective field theory: Final results and discussion

+As recommended value we select the more conservative result obtained using the Bochum group power counting.

 An identical analysis have been performed on the differential capture rate for each value of $E_1'$.
-Our recommended spectra is shown in Figure~\ref{fig:spectra_final} with the bands at $68\%$, $95\%$, and $99\%$ CLs.
-A Table of the final spectra is provided as supplementary material \cite{suppl}.
-To be remarked that the differences among the three CLs can be appreciated only at the peak of the spectra.
+Our recommended spectra obtained using the Bochum group power counting is shown in Figure~\ref{fig:spectra_final} with the bands at $68\%$, $95\%$, and $99\%$ CLs.
+A table with the numerical values of these final spectra is provided as supplementary material \cite{suppl}.

-The comparison of our results with those present in the literature still obtained within $\chi$EFT can be seen in Figure~\ref{fig:comparison}\footnote{ For the Marcucci {\it et al.}~\cite{Marcucci2012chiral} we report the result in the Errata.}.
-By inspection of the figure we can conclude that despite the central value depends slightly on the interactions used in the analysis, the most recent calculations are all compatible within $1\sigma$ with our result.
-Note that for the previous calculations we have assumed that the errors represent the extreme of a uniform distribution.
+The comparison of our results with those present in the literature still obtained within $\chi$EFT can be seen in Figure~\ref{fig:comparison}\footnote{ For the Marcucci {\it et al.}~\cite{Marcucci2012chiral} we report the result in the Erratum.}.
+For the calculations in Refs.~\cite{Marcucci2012chiral,Bonilla2023} we have assumed that the errors represent the extreme of a uniform distribution.
 For Ref.~\cite{Adam2011}, we have considered as limit of the distribution the minimal and the maximal reported results.
 Therefore, in Figure~\ref{fig:comparison} we report the error divided for $\sqrt{3}$, in order to obtain the $68\%$ CL.
-The central value of our result is slightly smaller than those in literature mainly, because of the small value obtained with the EMN450 interaction.
-It is worthy to mention that if we were going to exclude the EMN450 interaction, our results would be in reasonable agreement with the one obtained using the NNLOsim interaction in Ref.~\cite{Bonilla2023}.
 Note also that only in our work and in Ref.~\cite{Bonilla2023} the error includes the uncertainty on $r_A^2$.

+The capture rates obtained in this work using the local interactions are systematically smaller than the ones obtained using the non-local ones.
+Therefore, the overall result is slightly smaller compared with the world literature in which only non local chiral interactions have been used.
+On the other hand all the theoretical $\chi$EFT calculations are consistent within $1\sigma$.
 We do not proceed in comparing our results with the available experimental data of Refs.~\cite{Wang1965,Bertin1973,Bardin1986,Cargnelli1989}, because of their large uncertainties.